jeremykerr/equanimous-tribble/README.md

 ```

-To save changes within the vi editor:
+To save changes within the vi editor, press the following keys.

     [ESC]
     [:][w][q]